michhar/navigating-ml/README.md

 ### Kaggle Competitions

 A lot of folks have recommended [Kaggle Competitions](https://www.kaggle.com/competitions) to me as they are a great place to stretch your ML muscles and start coding on an fun and exciting challenge.
-There are several "start here" problems to begin solving such as [prediction survival on the Titanic](https://www.kaggle.com/c/titanic).
+There are several "start here" problems to begin solving such as [predicting survival on the Titanic](https://www.kaggle.com/c/titanic).

 If you're more advanced there's a nice Computer Vision masking challenge [here](https://www.kaggle.com/c/carvana-image-masking-challenge) which closes in September 2017, but the code and data will still be up to check out.